mmattel/EET-Solmate/README.md

   * Or when installing Appdaemon as seperate container.
   * See the HA [Installation](https://www.home-assistant.io/installation) options for more details.

-* You need per Solmate installed, one instance of the script individually configured (if you have more than one).
-Note that you need some additionals steps when using HAOS by adapting the scripts used accordingly.
+* You need per Solmate installed, one instance of the script individually configured, Note that you need some additionals steps when using HAOS by adapting the AD config and entry scripts used accordingly.

 ## Code Changes